Counterfactual Explanations for Integer Optimization Problems: Acknowledgements

 Computations were performed with computing resources granted by RWTH Aachen University High Performance computing.
 We thank Yosuke Onoue, who build and hosts the \href{https://github.com/likr/kplib}{\texttt{klib}} knapsack instance library.
-We thank Christina Büsing as well as Hector Geffner for enabling this research collaboration.
-One of the authors of this work, Felix Engelhardt, was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 2236/2.
+We thank Christina Büsing and Hector Geffner for enabling this research collaboration, as well as Christoph Grüne for insightful discussions on complexity theory.